infinum/ios-handbook/Project flow/Custom xcconfigs.md

 	- that means that UI has a higher precedence than custom files
 	- go through the Project row and delete it; you can only edit the Project row on the current level
 		- you have to delete only the rows that contain something
+        - if you can't delete the rows, click on it and change its value to __$(inherited)__
+        - sometimes you won't be able to change the row value to __$(inherited)__, so you will have to click on the row, and select "other".
+After that, you'll be able to enter a string instead of the predefined values.
+        - if you have a lot of configurations, don't be scared if Xcode shows its famous rainbow spinner.
+Just let it update the file for a minute :D
+        - don't replace row values to "" since Xcode will replace your custom configuration values to an empty string

 		![](/img/xcconfig_tutorial/step_5_3.png)